 Let’s talk about how to build a crypto exchange platform in terms of architecture.
 Your solution can be monolithic (built on a single server) or based on microservices (each component is located on a separate server).

 With such an approach, all the code is stored in a single repository instead of being fragmented across different services.
-So you will need top-tier developers as not everyone can operate with such a volume of code.
+So you will need top-tier development team as not everyone can operate with such a volume of code.

 Because of the high connectivity, monolithic architecture is hard to test.
 But it is possible to divide data into layers and work with them to speed up the process.
 Moreover, you’ll spend much less on support compared to microservices.— Maksim Zhuravel, Blockchain Technical Lead

-This type of architecture is especially suitable for MVP projects or testing a hypothesis.
-For example, will people use your solution to the extent you expect, if you make your own crypto exchange?
+This type of architecture is especially suitable for MVP projects, testing a hypothesis, and market research.
+For example, will your targeted audience use your solution to the extent you expect, if you make your own crypto exchange?